 - Dry Season: From December to April, expect the weather to be like a hot summer with no rain and temperatures around 29°C -35°C.

 - Wet Season: From April to December, expect the weather to be hot and humid, especially in low-lying regions.

 Panama is a wonderful country which definitely deserves a visit!
 It’s great for adventure sports and hiking, bird watching, wildlife treks, volunteering and discovering indigenous culture.

-The country is big on preserving its rainforests and wildlife, becoming more sustainable and educating its population.
-It has a large economy which in turn has made Panama a rather expensive country to visit – it’s not a budget friendly destination – so keep that in mind if you are backpacking.
+The country is big on preserving its rainforests and wildlife, becoming more sustainable, and educating its population.
+It has a large economy which in turn has made Panama a rather expensive country to visit – it’s not a a particularly budget-friendly destination – so keep that in mind if you are backpacking.

-Of course, with most countries there are still areas and people affected by poverty, this can be seen more so outside of Panama City.
-By visiting the San Blas Islands you are contributing to their education, resources and preserving their way of life and community, which is always a nice feeling.
+Of course, with most countries, there are still areas and people affected by poverty, which is more obvious outside of Panama City.
+By visiting the San Blas Islands, you are contributing to Guna education, adding to their resources, and preserving their way of life and community, which is always a nice feeling.